|Creates a shower of colourful butterflies. How pretty!|

 There is a cap on how many creatures created by this spell you can have at the same time.
 Summoning more than 8 creatures means that the older ones will time out immediately.

 - Summon Butterflies is amazing for making escapes, despite the wimpy name.
-The butterflies that will block your enemies' movement and ranged attacks.
-At low power it only summons a few, but at high power it can surround you completely to a considerable radius.
+The butterflies can block your enemies' movement and ranged attacks.
+At low power the spell only summons a few, but at high power it can surround you completely to a considerable radius.

 - The butterflies have no attack.
-They will fly off in random directions at high speed, making them good for detecting magic traps, but they will not trigger weapon traps or shafts.
+They will fly off in random directions at high speed, making them especially good for blocking corridors.

 Tips & tricks